ponylang/pony-tutorial/docs/types/type-aliases.md

   fun green(): U32 => 0x00FF00FF
 ```

-You might also want to iterate over the enumeration like this to print its name for debugging purposes
+You might also want to iterate over the enumeration items like this to print their value for debugging purposes

 ```pony
 primitive ColourList